 Travel sickness is the worst.
 Most of us have experienced it at some point in our lives but travelling with children that suffer isn’t nice for anyone.
-If you have an upcoming flight or your children suffer from motion sickness in the car, here are five ways to help reduce the symptoms.
+If you have an upcoming flight or you've booked a Cambridge taxi to the airport, see our top five ways to help stop children's travel sickness below.

 Choose their seats wisely